-When it comes to winter, there are offered lots of activities nearby Riga, but the best of them is Husky dog sledding.
+When it comes to winter, you can choose a lot of activities nearby Riga, but the best of them is Husky dog sledding.
 Everyone who took this activity with huskies, admit that it`s worth to try!

 There are lots of great winter activities in Latvia, but one of the most popular adventures is Husky dog sledding nearby Riga.
-This activity is also popular for corporate clients, because this is great chance to learn how to lead your own team.
+This activity is also popular for corporate clients because this is a great chance to learn how to lead your team.

 So, if you want to try something new - why not to try Husky dog sledding in Riga?
-This is your big chance to be a part of history, maybe you will be also able to experience the special bond between a musher and his pack.
+This is your big chance to be a part of history, and maybe you will also be able to experience the special bond between a musher and his pack.

-Dog sledding is unique outdoor adventure on the countryside of Latvia, an amazing experience that allows you to escape the city, breathe the fresh air and interact with dogs that are simply adorable.
-In the summer months, the sledding is closed, but during the dry season you can take a buggy, it`s equally as fun!
+Dog sledding is a unique outdoor adventure in the countryside of Latvia.
+This fantastic experience allows you to escape the city, breathe the fresh air and interact with dogs that are simply adorable.

-We will take you about 25 km away from Riga, to the countryside area of Latvia where you will do a 5 km long "Race Dog" sledding ride through the fields and nice pine tree forests.
-It's about 25 minute drive from Riga, total duration of activity is 2 - 3 hours, including transfers.
+We will take you about 25 km away from Riga, to the countryside area of Latvia where you will do a 5 km long "Race Dog" sledding ride through the fields and lovely pine tree forests.
+It's about 25-minute drive from Riga, a total duration of activity is 2 - 3 hours, including transfers.
 "Red Fox Tour" offers Husky Dog Sledding for groups up to 8 people.
-Previous experience is unnecessary, as there will be an eksperienced instructor who will tell everything.
+Previous experience is unnecessary, as there will be an experienced instructor who will tell everything.

 You will be picked up from your hotel and driven to the outskirts of Riga.
 Once we arrive, you will be introduced to the dogs and get all the necessary safety and sledding instructions and training before you hit the trail.

-Normally there are driving two people at the same time – one as a musher and one as a passenger, who is sitting in slide.
-After 2.5 km we will make a stop and you will have a chance to explore the monuments at former Salaspils Concentration camp, also it's a good chance when passengers can change with places, then both of them can enjoy the activity for 100 %.
-After this amazing activity you can warm up with a flask of tea, take some photos in the beautiful Latvian countryside and chat with Husky dog owner, who once was Baltic champion, but now he works with huskies at the level of hobby, he can not get rid of it anymore, this is his lifestyle now.
-Also you will have a chance to see the farm where the dogs live, it's quite amazing.
+Usually, two people are driving at the same time – one as a musher and one as a passenger.
+After 2.5 km we will make a stop, and you will have a chance to explore the monuments at former Salaspils Concentration camp.
+Also it's a good chance when passengers can change with places, then both of them can enjoy the activity for 100 %.
+After this fantastic activity, you can warm up with a flask of tea, take some photos in the beautiful Latvian countryside and chat with Husky dog owner, who once was Baltic champion.
+Still, now he works with huskies at the level of a hobby, he can not get rid of it anymore; this is his lifestyle now.
+Also, you will have a chance to see the farm where the dogs live; it's quite amazing.

-But you have to remember that weather conditions make this activity quite an unpredictable.
+But you have to remember that weather conditions make this activity quite unpredictable.
 So Dog Sledding Tour season in Riga dependent on the weather - generally the best months are from December to March.
-In times when there is no snow there is an option to ride in the dog carts which is also exciting activity to enjoy during your visit of Latvia.
+In times when there is no snow, there is an option to ride in the dog carts, which is also an exciting activity to enjoy during your visit to Latvia.

-This activity should definitely not be missed if there is snow in Riga!
-This won't be just a dog sledding ride, it will be opportunity to see nature of Latvia, get to know more about the dogs and history of dog sledding.
+This activity should not be missed if there is snow in Riga!
+This won't be just a dog sledding ride.
+It will be an opportunity to see the nature of Latvia, get to know more about the dogs and history of dog sledding.

-Snow dogs have a very efficient gait, and mushers looks for a well balanced dog team that matches all dogs for approximately the same size and gait so that the entire dog team moves similarly.
-Since dogs are pack animals, it is very important to pick a lead dog which is accepted by the other dogs as the pack leader.
+Snow dogs have a very efficient gait, and mushers look for a well-balanced dog team that matches all dogs for approximately the same size and pace so that the entire dog team moves similarly.
+Since dogs are pack animals, it is essential to pick a lead dog which is accepted by the other dogs as the pack leader.
 The point dogs are the two dogs behind the leader, the pair of swing dogs come third.
 The wheel dogs are harnessed to the sledge and are immediately ahead of their Musher - human master.Click here for larger picture

-Dogs have always been an important part of society - thick fur and padded paws made dogs well-designed to survive and thrive in the cold and snow.
-The oldest archeological evidence of dog sledding as transportation has been dated to around 1,000 A.D.
-Dog sledding was invented by the native and Inuit people in the northern parts of modern Canada, an then it spread throughout the continent.
-Early dog-sled teams were much smaller than they are today - between two to six dogs per sled.
+Dogs have always been an essential part of society - thick fur and padded paws made dogs well-designed to survive and thrive in the cold and snow.
+The oldest archaeological evidence of dog sledding as transportation has gone back to around 1,000 A.D.
+Dog sledding was invented by the native and Inuit people in the northern parts of modern Canada, and then it spread throughout the continent.
+First, dog-sled teams were much smaller than they are today - between two to six dogs per sled.
 Dog teams delivered mail to rural communities in Alaska and northern Canada.
 They were also used during the Alaskan gold rush.

 However, with the advent of technology and modernization, the sled dogs were no longer required for such purposes and instead were increasingly used for sledge racing.
-This is how the sled dog era actually took off in a big way.
+It is how the sled dog era took off in a big way.